 The debugger starts at the main Language Environment entry point.
-For all Go programs, the entry point is the function runtime.rt0_s390x_zos.
+For all Go programs, the entry point is the function runtime.\rt0\s390x\zos.

 3. To proceed to your application code, set an entry breakpoint and click Resume.
-You can use the Modules view to set the breakpoint.
+You can use the Modules view in the Eclipse IDE to set the breakpoint.